2017-2018 Executive Committee

 Ms. Zarcone holds a MBA from the University of Chicago Booth School of Business and a bachelor's degree in accounting from Illinois State University.

-Debra A. Cafaro is the chairman of the board and chief executive officer of Ventas, Inc., an S&P 500 company with an enterprise value exceeding $30 billion that owns 1,300 healthcare and senior living properties in North America and the United Kingdom.
-Under Ms. Cafaro’s leadership, begun in 1999, Ventas’ market capitalization rose to $26 billion in 2015, from $200 million.
+Debra A. Cafaro is the chairman of the board and chief executive officer of Ventas, Inc., an S&P 500 company that owns nearly 1,300 healthcare and senior living properties in North America and the United Kingdom.
+Under Ms. Cafaro’s leadership, beginning in 1999, Ventas’s market capitalization rose from $200 million to $26 billion.
+The company’s compound annual total shareholder return (TSR) has exceeded 25 percent since January 1, 2000.

-Prior to joining Ventas, Ms. Cafaro was president and a director of Ambassador Apartments, Inc., a multifamily REIT.
-She also practiced real estate, corporate and finance law for 13 years following her 1982-83 judicial clerkship with the Hon.
-J. Dickson Phillips, United States Court of Appeals for the Fourth Circuit.
+Prior to joining Ventas, Ms. Cafaro was president and a director of Ambassador Apartments, Inc., a practicing lawyer for 13 years and a judicial clerk for the Hon.
+J. Dickson Phillips, U.S. Court of Appeals for the Fourth Circuit in 1982-1983.

 Ms. Cafaro received her JD cum laude in 1982 from the University of Chicago Law School, where she was named its Distinguished Alumna in 2011, and her BA magna cum laude from the University of Notre Dame in 1979.
 She is married and has two children.